+Q4-What are the core features of human agency?

+Q5-How does self-efficacy affect learner agency?

-American psychologist Albert Bandura conducted extensive research on human agency particularly through the examination of self-efficacy.
+- (A) American psychologist Albert Bandura conducted extensive research on human agency particularly through the examination of self-efficacy.
 The core of motivation is agency, the act of making choices with self-determination.
-Human agency has four core features including intentionality, forethought, self-regulation, and self-reflectiveness.

-Agency is manifested in human actions done intentionally.
+Human agency has four core features including intentionality, forethought, self-regulation, and self-reflectiveness. - (B) Agency is manifested in human actions done intentionally.
 It informs an individual's future course of action and his or her proactive commitment to future actions.
-Forethought of agency can be expressed in numerous ways.(1-people exercise forethought, 2-set goals for themselves, 3-anticipate the likely consequences of actions, and 4- avoid detrimental effects.
-Through the exercise of forethought, people motivate themselves and guide their actions in anticipation of future events and outcomes.

-Anticipated materials and social outcomes are not the only rewards influencing human behavior.
+Forethought of agency can be expressed in numerous ways.(1-people exercise forethought, 2-set goals for themselves, 3-anticipate the likely consequences of actions, and 4- avoid detrimental effects).
+Through the exercise of forethought, people motivate themselves and guide their actions in anticipation of future events and outcomes. - (C) Anticipated materials and social outcomes are not the only rewards influencing human behavior.
 Agency motivates, monitors, and regulates individuals' execution of decisions made and actions planned.
-People exercise self-direction keeping in mind personal standards and regulate their behaviors by self-evaluative outcomes.
-Agency also enables individuals to examine their metacognitive capability to reflect on the adequacy of one's thoughts and actions.
-Self-efficacy plays a pivotal role in the self-regulation of motivation through goal challenges and outcome expectations.

-Bandura (1977)defines self-efficacy as an individual's perceptions of one's capabilities to organize and execute the courses of action required to produce given attainments.
-Individuals construct outcome expectations from observed conditional relations between environmental events in the world around them, and the outcomes produced by their actions.
+People exercise self-direction keeping in mind personal standards and regulate their behaviors by self-evaluative outcomes. - (D) Agency also enables individuals to examine their metacognitive capability to reflect on the adequacy of one's thoughts and actions.
+Selfefficacy plays a pivotal role in the self-regulation of motivation through goal challenges and outcome expectations. - (E) Bandura (1977)defines self-efficacy as an individual's perceptions of one's capabilities to organize and execute the courses of action required to produce given attainments.
+Individuals construct outcome expectations from observed conditional relations between environmental events in the world around them, and the outcomes produced by their actions. - (F)Self-efficacy has been investigated as a pre director of successful academic achievement .Higher self-efficacy correlates to individuals' greater persistence when facing difficulties, leading them to exert more effort and make better use of learning strategies.
+On the other hand, students with low self-efficacy may choose not to participate in a learning activity because they perceive themselves to be lacking in the ability to succeed in it.